CENOS-Platform/cenos-docs-antennas/docs/physics-overview.md

 </p>

-You can find the Touchstone file in the folder called _"extra_results"_ located in the general folder of your case  _(case_folder\extra_results)_.
+The Touchstone file is saved in the folder called "extra_results" located in the general folder of your case *(case_folder\extra_results)*.
 In this same folder you will find the **Smith Chart** that you can use as a tool for impedance visualization!

 ## [Parametric Study](geometry-creation#geometry-parameters-and-parametric-study)
 With _CENOS RF_ software it is possible to create a **parameterized model** and change the dimensions of your geometry in a simple way.

 Without parametric values, each geometry modification requires the creation of a new model **from scratch or going back to previous stages** of the simulation to make the required changes, which can be very **time consuming**.
 If the model is parameterized, geometry modifications only require changing the required parameter in the _Simulation Control_.

-## How to use Parametric Study?
+### How to use Parametric Study?

 The _Parametric Study_ feature is available through the Geometry Editor approach.
 The first step is to **[parametrize your geometry](geometry-creation#geometry-parameters-and-parametric-study)** within _FreeCAD_.